 5 Steps for Dealing with Depression

 If depression is left untreated, sufferers may latch onto a range of self-destructive behaviour patterns that can negatively affect their lives and the lives of those around them.
 From the outset, it is important to realise that depression is not a sign of personal weakness and can affect anyone at any stage of his or her life.
 Depression has no respect for class, status, professional achievement, wealth, or the ordinary desire to live a happy fulfilled life.
 The illness is so pervasive that it affects 300 million people around the world.
-Crucially, healthcare workers acknowledge that depression is an illness that can be successfully treated.
+Crucially, healthcare workers acknowledge that depression is an issue that can be successfully treated.

 Because of societal stigmas related to depression, those affected by it tend to internalise their feelings.
 Unfortunately, however, bottling up emotions often prolongs the healing process and invariably makes those suffering from depression feel worse than they actually are.
-Depression is often a sign that you need to stop, reboot and start the process of getting your life back on track.
+Depression is often a symptom or sign that you need to stop, reboot and start the process of getting your life back on track.